abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 * A middleware function that makes the user ID accessible to the database router
 * A database router (as we've discussed)
-* A consistent hash function that will assign users to a replica
+* A hash function that will assign users to a replica consistently

 So, first, the middleware.
-Consider this middleware one, which uses thread local storage:
+Consider this example, which uses thread local storage to store the user's ID:

 ```python
 import threading